limbernie/limbernie.github.io/_posts/2018-06-22-bsides-vancouver-2018-workshop-walkthrough.md

 ```
 ### SSH Service

-If I had to guess, I'd say these are probably users with an account in the target.
+If I had to guess, I would say these are probably users with an account in the target.
 Let's find out.

 ![SSH Login](/assets/images/posts/bsides-vancouver-2018-workshop-walkthrough/0.jlutahztgc.png)